kaktusas2598/Vigilant2D/README.md

  - Extended Scripting Support with Lua
    - Project content bootstrapping
-   - Entity definitions and behavior scripts
+   - Entity definitions with generic data definitions accessed by engine and scripts
+   - Entity-driven behavior scripts
    - Entity-owned and global tasks for automation/cutscenes
    - Screen flow scripting: base and overlay screens can be set
    - Bootstrap script to specify map, parameters, etc.